 Lonsdale Quay is the terminus station for the SeaBus, which sails every 15 minutes across Burrard Inlet to Waterfront Station, which then connects to the entire SkyTrain transit system.
 Crossings take 12 minutes and are included in Zone 2 passes for the transit system.
 Step off the SeaBus, and turn right after the fare gates to reach the Market, or go straight on to catch a bus to Grouse Mountain and beyond.

-If you’re driving you can have two hours free parking in the Market parkade (just enter your license number in the machines to get a ticket) or park for free on evenings (from 6 p.m.) and on the weekends in the ICBC parkade, which is adjacent to the Market on Rogers Avenue and Carrie Cates Court.
+If you’re driving you can have one hour free parking in the Market parkade (just enter your license number in the machines to get a ticket) or park for free on evenings (from 6 p.m.) and on the weekends in the ICBC parkade, which is adjacent to the Market on Rogers Avenue and Carrie Cates Court.

 The Market is open seven days a week with the lower market level being open from 9 a.m. until 7 p.m. and the upper retail level open between 10 a.m. and 7 p.m.
 In summer months the Market is open until 8 p.m. on Friday and Saturday nights (the restaurants and brewery stay open later).